 When the Scoring Code feature is enabled, DataRobot generates a Java alternative for each blueprint preprocessing step and compares its results on the validation set with the original results.
 If the difference between results is greater than 0.00001, DataRobot does not provide the option to download the Scoring Code.
 In this way, DataRobot ensures that the Scoring Code JAR model always produces the same predictions as the original model.

 You can download Scoring Code for models as pre-compiled JAR files (with all dependencies included) to be used outside of the DataRobot platform.
 This topic describes how to download Scoring Code from a deployment.
-For Scoring Code-enabled models deployed to an external prediction server, you can download Scoring Code from a deployment's Actions menu on the Deployments page or from a deployment's Predictions > Portable predictions tab.
-For Scoring Code-enabled models deployed to a DataRobot prediction environment, you can only download Scoring Code from the Deployments page.

 In the Console, on the Deployments tab, open a Scoring Code-enabled deployment (with a DataRobot build environment) and then navigate to the Predictions > Portable predictions tab to complete the fields described below:

-Element Description
+Element

-4 Include Prediction Explanations / Include Prediction Intervals (for time series) Depending on the model type, enable either of the following prediction options:
+Depending on the model type, enable either of the following prediction options:

-• Includes code to calculate Prediction Explanations with your Scoring Code.
+Includes code to calculate Prediction Explanations with your Scoring Code.
 This allows you to get Prediction Explanations from your Scoring Code by adding the command line option: --with-explanations.
 See Scoring at the command line for more information.

-• For time series deployments, Includes code to calculate Prediction Intervals with your Scoring Code.
+For time series deployments, includes code to calculate Prediction Intervals with your Scoring Code.
 This allows you to get Prediction Intervals (from 1 to 99) from your Scoring Code by adding the command line option: --interval_length=<integer value from 1 to 99>.
 See Scoring at the command line for more information.

-5 Show secrets Displays any secrets hidden by ***** in the code snippet.
+For CLI code snippets, displays any secrets hidden by ***** in the code snippet.
 Revealing the secrets in a code snippet can provide a convenient way to retrieve your API key or datarobot-key; however, these secrets are hidden by default for security reasons, so ensure that you handle them carefully.

-6 Prepare and download / Prepare and download as source code Depending on the options selected above, select either of the following download methods:
+Depending on the options selected above, select either of the following download methods:

-• Prepare and download: Downloads the Scoring Code as a Java package.
+Java package: Downloads the Scoring Code as a Java package.
 The package contains compiled Java executables, which include all dependencies and can be used to make predictions.

-• Prepare and download as source code: Downloads Java source code files.
+Source code: Downloads Java source code files.
 These are a non-obfuscated version of the model; they cannot be used to score the model since they are not compiled and dependency packages are not included.
 Use the source files to explore the model’s decision-making process.
 This option is only available if you don't have the monitoring agent and Prediction Explanations enabled.

 Tip